-When viewed in the darkened lab, the mean contrast of the aircraft models against the sky background was 2.5:1 with all aircraft being darker than the background.
+When viewed in the darkened lab, the mean contrast of the aircraft models against the sky background was 2.2:1 with all aircraft being darker than the background.
+In the first evaluation, the display system contrast (checkerboard) was fixed at 24:1.
 The dark laboratory and flat projection screen resulted in negligible scattered light from these sources.
 The primary source of scatter in the system was the hold time shutter.
-When the shutter was in place, the maximum display system contrast (checkerboard) was nominally 24:1.
-With the shutter and filters removed the maximum display system contrast was 99:1.
+Table 1.
+Mean luminance levels of the sky against which the bogies were observed for all combinations of the hold time and filter condition.
+These levels were approximately 85% of the peak white of the display system.